 6. Review the script – boost your confidence and eliminate stutter

-If you are doing your own scripts then you will probably are familiar with the material.
+If you are doing your own podcast scripts then you will probably are familiar with the material.
 Anyway, there might be situations where you have prepared your script and are recording after some time has passed.
 Or if your material required longer research from start to finish of the script.

-Knowledge of the material is crucial as it will make you more relaxed providing for a more natural flow of the episode.
+To sound good on a podcast, the knowledge of the material is crucial as it will make you more relaxed providing for a more natural flow of the episode.

 - Rehearse out loud – The script sounds different in your head.
 Read the material aloud several times before you start recording.
 This will also warm up your vocal cords.